Rosters Confirmed for 2025 Concacaf Gold Cup

 The Gold Cup's 31 matches will be available for fans across the region to view on Fox Sports | Tubi (USA-English), TelevisaUnivision | TUDN | ViX (USA-Spanish), Televisa | ViX (Mexico), OneSoccer (Canada), and ESPN | Disney+ (Caribbean, Central, and South America).
 For other territories, they will be available on Concacaf's YouTube channel (all subject to territory restrictions).

-- Inter Miami CF Defender Noah Allen Named to the Concacaf Champions Cup Best XI - Inter Miami CF

-- Olger Escobar Called up by Guatemala for Gold Cup - Club de Foot Montreal

-- Rosters Confirmed for 2025 Concacaf Gold Cup - San Jose Earthquakes
+- Rosters Confirmed for 2025 Concacaf Gold Cup - St. Louis City SC

-- Timbers Announce Kickoff Times for Leagues Cup 2025 Matches - Portland Timbers

-- Seven San Diego FC Players Called up for International Duty - San Diego FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.